Bruxism, Dental Health Problems, Pediatric Dentist

 As you can see, tooth grinding is a serious problem for your dental health and overall health.

-Keep in mind that it’s very rare for a patient to realize they suffer from this chronic teeth grinding without help from others.
+Keep in mind that it’s very rare for a patient to realize they suffer from chronic teeth grinding without help from others.
 Often, it’s siblings and parents who point out that a child needs help with this situation.
-Dental health professionals will examine your child’s teeth for signs of uneven wear and tear of their teeth enamel layer, chipped teeth, or unusual tooth sensitivity.
+Dental health professionals will examine your child’s teeth for signs of uneven wear and tear of the layers of enamel around each baby tooth, chipped teeth, or unusual tooth sensitivity in permanent teeth.

 Following this physical examination, a pediatric dentist will answer some questions about their medical history and habits.